Spotlight on Penile Cancer

 A major problem in Australia is the complete lack of any research into the interaction needed between the various services, the patients and their partners and families, to ensure the best possible physical and mental outcomes.

-The penis is part of the male reproductive and urinary systems.
+The penis is part of the reproductive and urinary system.
 Penile cancer is a disease where (cancer) cells form in the tissues of the penis.
 Most penile cancers are squamous cell carcinomas (cancer that begins in flat cells lining the penis).

 Penile cancer is rare.
-In 2020 there will be an estimated 136 cases of penile cancer diagnosed and an estimated 24 deaths from this disease.
-In 2012–2016, on average, 73.8% of males diagnosed with penile cancer survived 5 years after diagnosis.
-And it is estimated that in 2020 males will have a 1 in 1,391 (or 0.0719%) risk of being diagnosed with penile cancer by the age of 80.
+In 2022 there will be an estimated 183 cases of penile cancer diagnosed and an estimated 29 deaths from this disease.
+In 2014–2018, on average, 74.5% of people diagnosed with penile cancer survived 5 years after diagnosis.
+And the estimated age-standardised incidence rate of penile cancer is 1.2 cases per 100,000 people.

 Infection with human papilloma virus is a risk factor for cancer of the penis.
 Some other conditions that affect the appearance of the skin of the penis can lead to cancer, so it’s important to see your doctor if you notice white, red or scaly patches.